MichaelZaniewski/British-Airways-Reviews/README.md

 Insights are provided on the following areas:
 - The "Overall Rating" consumers report, along with average ratings in the following categories: "Cabin Staff Service," "Entertainment," "Food," "Ground Service," "Seat Comfort," and "Value for Money."
 - Sentiment changes by month, country, and aircraft per metric selected.
-- The relationship between seat type and traveler type to satisfaction scores.
+- Relationships between seat type and traveler type to satisfaction scores.

 ## Data Structure and Info